Finding Deviated Behaviors of the Compressed DNN Models for Image Classifications

 \subsection{Datasets and Seed Inputs}

-We use the two datasets: MNIST~\cite{lecun-mnisthandwrittendigit-2010} and CIFAR-10~\cite{cifar10} to evaluate the performance of \proj.
+We use the three datasets: MNIST~\cite{lecun-mnisthandwrittendigit-2010}, CIFAR-10~\cite{cifar10} and ImageNet~\cite{imagenet_cvpr09} to evaluate the performance of \proj.
 We choose them as they are widely used for image classification tasks, and there are many models trained on them so that we can collect a sufficient number of compressed models for evaluation.
-The test set of each dataset consists of 10,000 images that are equally distributed in 10 classes.
-In our experiments, we randomly select 50 non-triggering inputs from each class of the test set.
-Thus, for each dataset, we use 500 seed inputs for evaluation.
-To mitigate the impact of randomness, we repeat the experiments five times using five unique random seeds.
+These datasets are also used by many studies in model compression~\cite{7780890, deepcompression, compressionsurvery,9384353,10.1145/3489517.3530400, DBLP:conf/iclr/CaiGWZH20,9008764,DBLP:conf/iclr/ZhuG18,10.5555/3367471.3367522,DBLP:conf/iclr/LinSBDJ20}.
+For each dataset, we randomly select 500 images as seed inputs from their test set for evaluation.
+Each seed input in MNIST and CIFAR-10 is pre-processed by normalization based on the mean value $mean$ and standard deviation $std$ of the dataset, \ie, $\frac{x_s- mean}{std}$.
+For the inputs in ImageNet, they are pre-processed using the function provided by each model.
+To mitigate the impact of randomness, we repeat the experiments five times and each time use a different random seed.